nixnerd2038/GameNotes/dr_dekker.md

         - Claims it was Dr Dekker's fault he had this impulse
     	    - Why?
 How?
 	- Claims Dr Dekker has "changed"
     	- Why?
 How?
-Dr Dekker seemed easily distracted during sessions like he "didn't care about his patients anymore" and that "dr dekker had given up on the desire to cure [his] mind and for whatever reason wanted to make [him] more unstable".
+Dr Dekker seemed easily distracted during sessions like he "didn't care about his patients anymore" and that "Dr Dekker had given up on the desire to cure [his] mind and for whatever reason wanted to make [him] more unstable".
         - Dr Dekker's advice changed; he told Bryce to "use his imagination to make something up.
 To think something crazy and it would become real.
 To think of a way to get more time[...]and it did.
 But he pushed me.
 He made me think it".
     - Confided I may **steal** from people to see what his reponse would be
         - Bryce said he had stolen some milk from a corner store and "bigger things".
         - Also stole petrol, electricals, etc. to prove to himself he can, "to prove [his] extra hour is actually real".